The Wrong Cheerleader (2019 Lifetime)

-A teen girl is going through a break up and getting harassed with ghost calls.
+A teen girl is going through a breakup and getting harassed with ghost calls.
 She is home alone in the middle of the day, as most teens are.
 A person in a hoodie is lurking around her house.
 The teen hears them and hides under her bed.
-The person in a hoodie grabs her and we get the title card.
+The person in a hoodie grabs her, and we get the title card.

-Jen and Becky are leaving the locker room, when Jen thinks someone is following her and freaks out.
+Jen and Becky are leaving the locker room when Jen thinks someone is following her and freaks out.
 Coach Ms. Vivica A Fox comes to the rescue and investigates the situation.
 She has pepper spray and advocates for the girls to get their own.
-Since she is a coach Ms. Vivica A Fox also tells the girls to step it up at tryout because they’ve got a big season ahead.
+Since she is a coach, Ms. Vivica A Fox also tells the girls to step it up at tryout because they’ve got a big season ahead.

 We get a guy locker room scene where Rob fights with his teammates while they all have their shirts off.
 Chris breaks up the fight and tries to smooth things over, but Rob quits the team.
 Chris tells Jen that he thinks Rob is psycho and could be abusive.
 Jen tells Chris that Becky is too smart to get into an abusive relationship.
 The couple decided to look into Rob’s past at his other school.
 Jen learns that he was abusive in his past relationship.
 (Yeah, we know!)

 Jen sits with Becky and tells her what she learned.
 Becky doesn’t take it well and really turns it around on Jen.
 Becky accuses Jen of being jealous and calls her a bitch.
-(Which is truly out of line!)
+(Which is genuinely out of line!)
 Of course, Rob overhears this whole exchange.
-This conversation does place doubts in Becky’s mind and she brings it up to Rob.
+This conversation does place doubts in Becky’s mind, and she brings it up to Rob.
 It doesn’t go well.
 Rob yells as her and threatens her friends.

 Jen doubles down and tells Becky she is in over her head.
-She advises her to tell Rob to get professional help.
+She advises her to ask Rob to get professional help.
 Becky turns things around on Jen AGAIN and tells her that she is jealous.
 It is so disheartening to see these two young women going in on each other.
 Jen calls Becky’s mom and tells her that she is worried.

 Becky’s mom tries her best to handle her daughter.
-They sit down for dinner and between sips of wine, the mother tells her daughter that her father was an alcoholic too.
+They sit down for dinner, and between sips of wine, the mother tells her daughter that her father was an alcoholic too.
 He was abusive and actually died in a drunk driving accident.
-Becky is unfazed and they set up a date to meet Rob.
+Becky is unfazed, and they set up a date to meet Rob.
 (The meeting goes well, but the mother is still concerned.)

 Rob works out with his shirt off while looking at pictures of Becky.

-When Becky and Jen learn that Amanda has gone missing they argue about going to the police.
+When Becky and Jen learn that Amanda has gone missing, they argue about going to the police.
 Ms. Vivica A Fox talks to Becky about Rob.
 She gives her a pep talk and tells her to be careful.
 Instead of going to the police, Becky goes to her plastic mother… who then goes to the police.
 (The police do nothing, BTW.)

 The police show up and suddenly care about Rob.
-They drag him off as Becky confirms that he did in fact, “Mess with the wrong cheerleader”
+They drag him off as Becky confirms that he did in fact, “Mess with the wrong cheerleader.”